0xNineteen/blog.md/README.md

 # blog.md

+- [Storing Data on the Blockchain](https://github.com/0xNineteen/blog.md/blob/master/eth-state/index.md): talks about how to implement state storage on the blockchain, starting with the basics and iterative improvements, ultimately explaining how ETH does it.

 - [Zero-fee, Zero-slippage, Revenue Generating, Perps Dex](https://github.com/0xNineteen/blog.md/blob/master/zero-fee-dexs/index.md): talks about how we can build a zero-fee, zero-slippage, perps dex that still earns $$.

 - [Random Gists](https://gist.github.com/0xNineteen): rando code snippets